letsencrypt/cp-cps/CP.md

 ### 3.2.5 Validation of authority

-If the Applicant for a Certificate containing Subject Identity Information is an organization, the CA SHALL use a Reliable Method of Communication to verify the authenticity of the Applicant Representative’s certificate request.
+If the Applicant for a Certificate containing Subject Identity Information is an organization, the CA SHALL use a Reliable Method of Communication to verify the authenticity of the Applicant Representative's certificate request.

-The CA MAY use the sources listed in section 3.2.2.1 to verify the Reliable Method of Communication.
-Provided that the CA uses a Reliable Method of Communication, the CA MAY establish the authenticity of the certificate request directly with the Applicant Representative or with an authoritative source within the Applicant’s organization, such as the Applicant’s main business offices, corporate offices, human resource offices, information technology offices, or other department that the CA deems appropriate.
+The CA MAY use the sources listed in [Section 3.2.2.1](#3221-identity) to verify the Reliable Method of Communication.
+Provided that the CA uses a Reliable Method of Communication, the CA MAY establish the authenticity of the certificate request directly with the Applicant Representative or with an authoritative source within the Applicant's organization, such as the Applicant's main business offices, corporate offices, human resource offices, information technology offices, or other department that the CA deems appropriate.

 In addition, the CA SHALL establish a process that allows an Applicant to specify the individuals who may request Certificates.
 If an Applicant specifies, in writing, the individuals who may request a Certificate, then the CA SHALL NOT accept any certificate requests that are outside this specification.
-The CA SHALL provide an Applicant with a list of its authorized certificate requesters upon the Applicant’s verified written request.
+The CA SHALL provide an Applicant with a list of its authorized certificate requesters upon the Applicant's verified written request.

-### 3.2.6 Criteria for interoperation
+### 3.2.6 Criteria for Interoperation or Certification

 The CA SHALL disclose all Cross Certificates that identify the CA as the Subject, provided that the CA arranged for or accepted the establishment of the trust relationship (i.e. the Cross Certificate at issue).